The influence of Parker spiral on the reflection-driven turbulence: Theoretical Framework

 In MHD turbulence, energy is distributed between kinetic and magnetic fluctuations, with nonlinear interactions transferring energy across scales.
 The wave-action Elsässer energy densities are defined by $\tilde{E}^\pm \equiv \langle |\tilde{\bm{z}}^\pm|^2 \rangle / 4$.
 Unlike homogeneous MHD these energies are not ideally conserved under solar wind expansion, because reflection acts as either a source or sink depending on the correlation between counter-propagating modes.
 Multiplying the evolution Eq.~\eqref{eq:wave action} by $\tilde{\bm{z}}^\pm$, then averaging gives,

-here $\bm D^\pm$ is dissipation term due to the viscosity/resistivity in the Eqs.
-(2.1)-(2.3).
-Because we expect predominantly Alfvénic fluctuations, which are perpendicular to $\bar{\bm B}$, in the case of the purely radial field the term $\langle \tilde{z}_x^+ \tilde{z}_x^- \rangle$ is likely negligible, so the energy evolution simplifies to $\dot{a} \, \partial \tilde{E}/\partial a = -(\dot{a}/2a) \tilde E_{r}$ \citep{Meyrand2025}.
+because we expect predominantly Alfvénic fluctuations, which are perpendicular to $\bar{\bm B}$, in the case of the purely radial field the term $\langle \tilde{z}_x^+ \tilde{z}_x^- \rangle$ is likely negligible, so the energy evolution simplifies to $\dot{a} \, \partial \tilde{E}/\partial a = -(\dot{a}/2a) \tilde E_{r}$ \citep{Meyrand2025}.
 The reflection thus acts as a source or sink of wave-action energy depending on the sign of the residual energy $\tilde E_{r}$ (note that any change in fluctuation energy is balanced by the background-flow energy budget; \citealt{Chandran_2015}).
+In the absence of dissipation and external forcing, $\tilde{E}^+ - \tilde{E}^-$ is conserved by the combined dynamics of wave reflection and advection, because the corresponding source terms are identical in the $+$ and $-$ equations and cancel upon subtraction; making this difference the true wave-action invariant \citep{Heinemann1980}.

 In the Parker spiral configuration, the $+ \langle \tilde{z}_x^+ \tilde{z}_x^- \rangle$ term could become significant even when $\bm z^\pm$ is predominantly perpendicular to $\bm B$, and we likewise see from Eq.~\eqref{eq:wave action} that it is naturally driven with the correlation required to act as a source of $\tilde{E}^\pm$.